-A keen singer from a young age Nic’s love of the stage took root at Cambridge University where she appeared in a number of comedy revues.
+Nic’s love of the stage took root at Cambridge University where she appeared in a number of comedy revues.
 Originally hailing from Essex, Nic joined PLOS after moving to South West London in 2003 and her introduction to the Putney Arts Theatre Stage was Dick Whittington in 2004.
 Her first major role was as the doomed Mary Kelly in Jack the Ripper.
-After taking a break to concentrate on her career in corporate communications, Nic made a return to PLOS, and to the stage with The Producers in 2011, followed by Our House in 2012, as the town gossip/alcoholic Marge Perly in The Witches of Eastwick in 2013, and has more recently appeared in Sister Act, Betty Blue Eyes, and as Fairy Poppins in Puss in Boots.
-Nic is responsible generating publicity around PLOS, for the PLOS members’ newsletter, social media updates and for this website.
+After taking a break to concentrate on her career in corporate communications, Nic made a return to PLOS, and to the stage with The Producers in 2011, followed by Our House in 2012, The Witches of Eastwick in 2013, followed by Sister Act, Betty Blue Eyes, and Puss in Boots.
+Most recently she was involved in our first ever Edinburgh Fringe production, The Poltergeist of Cock Lane.
+Nic is responsible generating publicity, for our members’ newsletter, and for this website.

 Emily has been involved in shows and musicals in her home town in West Yorkshire from a young age.
 She studied drama and theatre arts at the University of Birmingham, where she was on the committee for the dance society acting as social secretary and then Co-Chair.
 After graduating in 2014, Emily moved to London to work as a drama teacher.
 After finding herself with some spare time (which is extremely rare!) and a burning desire to get back on the stage, she joined PLOS as a featured dancer in the May 2015 show, Sister Act.
 She was then delighted to be asked to choreograph the 2015 pantomime, Aladdin: Sultan of Love, and joined the committee shortly after in February 2016.
 It is safe to say Emily feels she has been welcomed into the society with open arms and is looking forward to what the future brings for PLOS!